Mr-Thack/grapejuice/documentation/src/docs/Installing-from-package/Debian-10-and-similar.md

 or `sudo`.
 If you are running a fully fledged desktop environment, you can find a terminal emulator in your applications menu.

-## Outdated content warning

-⚠️  If you are not viewing this page on [https://brinkervii.gitlab.io/grapejuice](https://brinkervii.gitlab.io/grapejuice), you may be viewing an out-of-date guide which may cause problems!

-Outdated guides and guides outside of this website, such as video guides, are not supported as there is no way for us to control the quality of them!

 ## Synchronise the package repositories

 We have to make sure that all repositories and locally installed packages are up to date.
 Run the following two commands